ekolik/-Python-Distribution_of_craters_on_Mars/Data_analysis.md

 The results of the calculations mean that there is a positive linear relationship between the variables for each group.
 This might indicate that the number of layers doesn't influence the relationship between the diameter and depth of a crater.
 However, the look at the scatter-plots for each of the groups (shown below) reveals the following:
 * there is no distinctive linear relationship between the diameter and depth for craters with no layers;
-* the relationship frogressively becomes more distinctive (positive and linear) for craters with 1, 2, and 3 layers;
+* the relationship progressively becomes more distinctive (positive and linear) for craters with 1, 2, and 3 layers;
 * the relationship is strongly positive and linear for craters with 4 layers;
 * there is not enough samples with 5 layers to make conclusions about the relationship.